-These steps require knowledge, care, and focus, which can add up to a complex project for a new developer.
-It usually helps to work with an app developer who has specialized in building grocery shopping apps.
+These steps require knowledge, care, and focus, which can add to a complex project for a new developer.
+It usually helps to work with an app developer specializing in building grocery shopping apps.
 Here’s a closer look at the developmental steps involved.

 Table of Contents